Roger Smith (tennis): 1995–2002

 1995 saw a severe dip in form and rankings for Smith in both singles and doubles.
 His singles ranking dropped from 161 at the beginning of the year to 743 at the end of the year and he failed to make one challenger final in both singles and doubles.

 In 1996, Smith won his third and last doubles title at the Shanghai Open once again partnering fellow Bahamian Mark Knowles where they beat 2nd seed Jim Grabb and Michael Tebbutt in the final in three sets.
 In doubles that year, he would also make the third round of the US Open partnering Shelby Cannon and win the last challenger title of his career at the Tanagura Challenger.

 In 1997, Smith played both his last singles and doubles ATP tournaments.
 His last singles came at the Japan Open after he qualified for the main draw but lost in the first round to fellow qualifier Olivier Delaître in three sets.
 His last doubles match came after he played in a few more ATP doubles tournaments in 1997 including the US Open, his last grand slam, and the Presidents Cup where he and German Karsten Braasch made the semifinals as the top seed.
 He played his last ATP doubles tournament and ATP tournament in both singles and doubles at the Romanian Open where he partnered Jeff Tarango and lost in the first round to Luis Lobo and Javier Sánchez in straight sets.

-From 1998-2000, Smith would only play in Davis Cup matches.
+From 1998 to 2000, Smith would only play in Davis Cup matches.
 He dropped out of the ATP rankings in singles in August 1998 and doubles in November 1998.
 He received a wildcard into the qualifying draw of the 1999 US Open but lost in the first round to 31st seed Christian Vinck in straight sets.

 In May 2002, Smith played his last singles tournament at an ITF tournament in Jamaica where he won his first round match against Ryan Russell in straight sets but lost in the next round to a young Gilles Müller in three sets.
 One month later in June, he played his last doubles tournament and last career tournament in both singles and doubles.
 He partnered American Kiantki Thomas and made the semifinals before losing to Luke Bourgeois and Alun Jones in straight sets.
 The results did put him back into the ATP rankings in both singles and doubles, but he dropped out of both in May and June 2003.